commitdev/zero/README.md

 - Production API: api.commitzero.com
 ```

-***Your stack is now up and running, follow the links your terminal to visit your application 🎉***
+**Your stack is now up and running, follow the links your terminal to visit your application, Happy coding 🎉🙌**

-## Zeros Default Stack
+## Zeros Refrence Stack

 ![systerm-architecture](https://raw.githubusercontent.com/commitdev/zero-aws-eks-stack/master/docs/architecture-overview.svg)

-If you would like to learn more about the zero-aws-eks stack, you can read more about it [here](https://github.com/commitdev/zero-aws-eks-stack)
+To learn more about the zero-aws-eks stack, see further documentation [here](https://github.com/commitdev/zero-aws-eks-stack)
 ___

 ## Contributing to Zero

 Zero welcomes collaboration from the community; you can open new issues in our GitHub repo, Submit PRs' for bug fixes or browse through the tickets currently open to see what you can contribute too.